 Bankruptcy is the ultimate risk in stock investing.
-In the current economic condition, it’s a much higher risk than normal.
-Many companies that had very strong businesses at the beginning of 2020, quickly came into serious peril.
-All due to the complete halt of our economy.
+Unfortunately, it’s a much higher risk than normal in the current economic condition.
+Many companies with very strong businesses at the beginning of 2020 quickly came into serious peril, all due to the complete halt of our economy.

-Both the federal government and the Federal Reserve have reacted swiftly and decisively to try to keep companies afloat until the economy improves.
+The federal government and the Federal Reserve have reacted swiftly and decisively to keep companies afloat until the economy improves.

-However we are likely to see an uptick in bankruptcies over the next 12 months.
-In fact, we’ve already seen a large increase in bankruptcy filings.
+However, we will likely see an uptick in bankruptcies over the next 12 months.
+We’ve already seen a large increase in bankruptcy filings.

 The American Bankruptcy Institute reported a 26% increase in filings in April from last year.

 You might be holding shares in a company that’s filed for bankruptcy.
-Or considering taking a position in a company that’s recently filed thinking you might be able to make some easy money.
-Be aware that it’s contingent on if the company survives.
+Or consider taking a position in a recently filed company, thinking you might be able to make some easy money.
+However, be aware that it’s contingent on if the company survives.

-In this article, we’ll examine the different types of bankruptcy available to corporations and what each means to stockholders; as well as how to avoid companies that are in danger of filing for bankruptcy.
+In this article, we’ll examine the different types of bankruptcy available to corporations and what it means to stockholders to avoid companies that are in danger of filing for bankruptcy.

-This might just save your butt from buying a stock that is in serious trouble.
+This might save you butt from buying stock in serious trouble.
 Bankruptcy stock can get you into trouble if you’re not careful.

-- Bankruptcy is a legal process that is carried out in federal courts that allows businesses and individuals who are unable to repay their debts a way out while helping creditors collect at least part of what they are owed.
-We’ll only focus on business bankruptcies here, but for more on fundamental analysis head here.
+Bankruptcy is a legal process carried out in federal courts that allows businesses and individuals who cannot repay their debts a way out while helping creditors collect at least part of what they are owed.
+We’ll only focus on business bankruptcies here, but head here for more on fundamental analysis.

-Prior to bankruptcy, debtors who couldn’t repay their creditors were sent to debtors’ prison.
-As you could imagine, it’s difficult to come up with money to repay someone while locked up in jail.
+Before bankruptcy, debtors who couldn’t repay their creditors were sent to debtors’ prison.
+As you can imagine, it’s difficult to come up with the money to repay someone while locked up in jail.

 Modern bankruptcy laws in the US took a long time to come about.
-Bankruptcy laws were passed 3 times in the 1800s; and promptly repealed before the Bankruptcy Act of 1898 was passed and finally stayed on the books.
+Bankruptcy laws were passed three times in the 1800s and promptly repealed before the Bankruptcy Act of 1898 was passed and finally stayed on the books.

 These laws were refined in acts passed in 1933 and 1934 during the economic tumult of the Great Depression.

-In fact, many of the securities laws that still govern our public markets today were passed in those two years as well.
-Our live trading room will discuss things like different bankruptcy stock to look at.
+Many securities laws that still govern our public markets today were passed in those two years.
+Our live trading room will discuss things like different bankruptcy stocks to look at.

 In most cases, the debtor files the petition for bankruptcy to protect themselves from creditors.
 However, in rare cases, a creditor may file a petition with bankruptcy courts if they believe that if a business continues operations, they’ll decrease their assets.